Tutorial: Getting Started with Zend_Auth

-This tutorial is intended to show the basics of integrating Zend_Auth into an application.
+This tutorial is intended to show the basics of integrating Zend_Auth into an application using a login form.
 Zend_Auth is responsible for authentication which is the process of identifying an individual based on their credentials (usually a username and password).

 It has been tested on version 1.10 of Zend Framework.
 It may not work on any version prior to version 1.10.